 “This is America (Skrrt, Skrrt, Woo) Don’t catch you slippin up (ayy), Look at how I’m livin now, Police be trippin now, Yeah, this is America (woo, ayy) Guns in my area (word, my area) I got the strap (ayy, ayy) I gotta carry ’em.”- I picked these bars because it showcases the present state of the society when it comes to talks about Police and Community relations and the world of concealing and carry issues in this country.
 So far the state of these issues has been left out of many conversations because of reasons that are wildly perceived as unfair or unsupportive of the present laws and actions in place for gun owners.
 The adlibs also serve as a disguise towards the lyrics as it centers on the representation of party and pop music standards found in songs today.

 “You just a black man in this world, You just a barcode, ayy.”- And finally, I picked this line because this line defines the attitude that many involved in consumerism perceive about the African American community.
-It is statistically known that African Americans spend over a billion dollars in retail goods each year and the amount continues to grow exponentially each year despite the community being among the poorest in resources of retail goods in urban and rural communities.
+It is statistically known that African Americans spend over a billion dollars in retail goods each year and the amount continues to grow each year exponentially despite the community being among the poorest in resources of retail products in urban and rural communities.
 This line also represents the fragility of the African American male image as for as ego, intelligence and being in American society and by stereotypical standards.